tidyverse/tidyverse.org/content/blog/relicensing-packages/index.md

 -   **The Open Source Alternative: Understanding Risks and Leveraging Opportunities** by Heather J. Meeker (2008).

-You can also check out the research notes that I (Mara) made [while working on this post](https://colorado.rstudio.com/rsc/relicensing-the-notes/the-notes.html).
+You can also check out the [research notes](https://colorado.rstudio.com/rsc/relicensing-the-notes/the-notes.html) that I (Mara) made while working on this project.

 [^1]: A license is an agreement in which a licensee is given permission to use the property by the property holder.
 The licensee's use is conditional on the grant, scope, and reservation of rights of the granted permission.